TomaszWychocki/Medieval-life-simulator/README.md

 All pull request probably will be added.

 ## Running
+Check your bowser and disable adblocker and mining blocker plugin.
 If you have any troubles with running script, choose one of this solutions:
 * Use local server (eg. XAMPP)
 * Use Firefox
 * Follow [this](https://github.com/processing/p5.js/wiki/Local-server) instructions